James Joyce: University years

-In 1901 the National Census of Ireland listed Joyce as a 19-year-old Irish- and English-speaking unmarried student living with his parents, six sisters and three brothers at Royal Terrace (now Inverness Road) in Clontarf, Dublin.
+In 1901 the National Census of Ireland listed Joyce as a 19-year-old unmarried Irish- and English-speaking student living with his parents, six sisters and three brothers at Royal Terrace (now Inverness Road) in Clontarf, Dublin.
 During this year he became friends with Oliver St. John Gogarty, the model for Buck Mulligan in Ulysses.
 In November, Joyce wrote an article, The Day of the Rabblement, criticising the Irish Literary Theatre for its unwillingness to produce the works of playwrights like Ibsen, Leo Tolstoy, and Gerhart Hauptmann.
 He protested against nostalgic Irish populism and argued for an outward-looking, cosmopolitan literature.
 Because he mentioned Gabriele D'Annunzio's novel Il fuoco (The Flame), which was on the Catholic list of prohibited books, his college magazine refused to print it.
 Joyce and Sheehy-Skeffington—who had also had an article rejected—had their essays jointly printed and distributed.
 Arthur Griffith decried the censorship of Joyce's work in his newspaper United Irishman.

 Joyce graduated from the Royal University of Ireland in October 1902.
 He considered studying medicine and began attending lectures at the Catholic University Medical School in Dublin.
-When the medical school refused to provide a tutoring position to help finance his education, he left Dublin to study medicine in Paris, where he received permission to attend the course for a certificate in physics, chemistry, and biology at the École de Médecine.
+When the school refused to provide a tutoring position to help finance his education, he left Dublin to study medicine in Paris, where he received permission to attend the course for a certificate in physics, chemistry, and biology at the École de Médecine.
 By the end of January 1903 he had given up plans to study medicine, but he stayed in Paris, often reading late in the Bibliothèque Sainte-Geneviève.
 He frequently wrote home claiming ill health due to the water, the cold weather, and his change of diet, appealing for money his family could ill afford.